Substra/substra/docs/README.md

 ## Learning about the Substra platform

-You can find more about Substra concepts in this [dedicated section](https://doc.substra.ai/concepts.html) (objective, dataset, algo, model, traintuple, testtuple and machine learning tasks, etc.).
+You can find more about Substra concepts in this [dedicated section](https://doc.substra.ai/concepts.html) (metric, dataset, algo, model, traintuple, testtuple and machine learning tasks, etc.).

 ## Running the platform locally